 What are the classes offered in the program?

-Students complete six (6) courses online through our partnership with the Apostolic School of Theology.
-Subject matters covered are: Biblical Introduction, Leadership Development, Fundamental Doctrine, Personal & Spiritual Development, Pentecostal Theology and Intercultural Studies.
-All courses are under the direct supervision of AST, not Hope Corps.
+Students complete four (4) courses online through our partnership with Wilson University.
+Subject matters covered are: Leadership Development, Fundamental & Pentecostal Theology and Doctrine, Personal & Spiritual Development, and Intercultural Studies.
+All courses are under the direct supervision of Wilson University, not Hope Corps.

-What is the cost for the six courses?
+What is the cost for the four courses?

-Cost of each course is $189 per a class (total of $1,134 + 4% non refundable transaction fee per class), which does not include purchase of books.
-These fees are set and payable to AST for each course before that course starts.
-A single payment for all 6 courses can also be made if desired.
+Cost of each course is $282 per a class (total of $1,128 + 5% non refundable transaction fee per class), which does not include purchase of books.
+These fees are set and payable to WU for each course before that course starts.
+A single payment for all 4 courses can also be made if desired.

 What is the cost for the Intensive Training Week (ITW)?